RobbieGM/cadence/README.md

 - MIDI keyboard support
 - Closing and reopening modal dialog should reset tab focus to first element

-## Goals, specifications, TODO

-- PWA, usable offline
-- Data is saved client-side but can be exported for sharing
-- Output is generated with Markov chains or LSTM
-  - Training data is selected by tags

 ## Available Scripts

 In the project directory, you can run: